The Right to Quality Service – Taxpayer Bill of Rights #2

 - May provide information to eligible taxpayers about how they can get legal help from a Low-income taxpayer clinic.

 If you need help, connect with me!
-The W Tax Group offers a FREE Tax Debt Settlement Analysis.
+The W Tax Group offers a FREE Tax Liability Settlement Analysis.
 To take advantage of this offer, please contact our team of experienced tax attorneys at (877) 500-4930 or contact us through our website.
 You can also find me on Twitter and Facebook.